mitshan1994/mitshan1994.github.io/_posts/cpp/2023-02-21-Notes-Large-Scale-CPP.markdown

 **Dumb data** is any kind of information that an object holds but does not know how to interpret.
 (Like opaque pointer)

+In hierarchical systems, *encapsulating a type* (defined at file scope within a header file) means hiding its use, not hiding the type itself.

+**Insulation** is the process of avoiding or removing unnecessary compile-time coupling.

+A contained implementation detail (type, data, or function) that can be altered, added or removed without forcing clients to recompile is said to be **insulated**.

+An abstract class is a **protocol** class if:
+1. it neither contains nor inherits from classes that contain member data, non-virtual functions, or private (or protected) members of any kind,
+2. it has a non-inline virtual destructor defined with an empty implementation, and
+3. all member functions other than destructor including inherited functions, are declared pure virtual and left undefined.

+A concrete class is **fully insulating** if it
+1. contains exactly one data member that is an outwardly opaque pointer to a non-const struct (defined in the .c file) specifying the implementation of that class,
+2. does not contain any other private or protected members of any kind,
+3. does not inherit from any class, and
+4. does not declare any virtual or inline functions.

 ### Random Notes
 The low-level component test should be updated to expose the errant behaviour before the defect is repaired.
 (It definitely facilitates the repair)